se-panfilov/anarchy-engine/apps/showcases-desktop/EULA.md

 **Contact:** TBD until market release

-Trademarks. is a trademark of Sergei Aleksandrovich Panfilov.
+Trademarks.
+TBD until market release is a trademark of Sergei Aleksandrovich Panfilov.

 All other trademarks are the property of their respective owners.